-(1) The right to inspect and review the student's education records within 45 days of the day the school receives a request for access.
+- (1) The right to inspect and review the student's education records within 45 days of the day the school receives a request for access.
 Parents or eligible students should submit to the school principal [or appropriate school official] a written request that identifies the record(s) they wish to inspect.
-The school official will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.

-(2) The right to request the amendment of the student's education records that the parent or eligible student believes are inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.
+The school official will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected. - (2) The right to request the amendment of the student's education records that the parent or eligible student believes are inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.
 Parents or eligible students who wish to ask the school to amend a record should write the school principal [or appropriate school official], clearly identify the part of the record they want changed, and specify why it should be changed.
 If the school decides not to amend the record as requested by the parent or eligible student, the school will notify the parent or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing.
-(3) The right to privacy of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
+Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing. - (3) The right to privacy of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
 One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
-A school official is a person employed by the school as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the School Board; a person or company with whom the school has outsourced services or functional programs, medical consultant, or therapist); a parent or student serving on an official committee, such as a disciplinary or grievance committee; or a parent, student, or other volunteer assisting another school official in performing his or her tasks.
-Vendors and app developers of educational programs and programs such as Adobe Creative Cloud, Adobe Spark, Google for Education, LanSchool, Common Sense Media, DriverEdToGo, Scholastic Reading Inventory, Write Brain World, Google Classroom, Google Workspace Enterprise, Illuminate DNA, Immersive Reader (Unoffic Thesaurus, Realize - Investigations, Savvas Chemistry Textbook, Scholastic Reading, Teen Health, and many others that are deemed necessary or advantageous for education and learning.
+A school official is a person employed by the school as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the School Board; a person or company with whom the school has outsourced services or functions it would otherwise use its own employees to perform (such as an attorney, auditor, educational curriculum vendors or app developers including online or digital educational programs, medical consultant, or therapist); a parent or student serving on an official committee, such as a disciplinary or grievance committee; or a parent, student, or other volunteer assisting another school official in performing his or her tasks.
+Vendors and app developers of educational programs and programs utilized in the process of education include (but are not limited to) curricular programs such as Adobe Creative Cloud, Adobe Spark, Google for Education, LanSchool, Common Sense Media, DriverEdToGo, Scholastic Reading Inventory, Write Brain World, Google Classroom, Google Workspace Enterprise, Illuminate DNA, Immersive Reader (Unofficial), Khan Academy, Math Learning Center, OneLook Thesaurus, Realize - Investigations, Savvas Chemistry Textbook, Scholastic Reading, Teen Health, and many others that are deemed necessary or advantageous for education and learning.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
-Upon request, the school discloses education records without consent to officials of another school district in which a student seeks or intends to enroll, or is already enrolled if the disclosure is for purposes of the student's enrollment or transfer.
-(4) The right to file a complaint with the U.S. Department of Education concerning alleged failures by the school to comply with the requirements of FERPA.
-The name and address of the Office that administers FERPA are:

-Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202-8520
+Upon request, the school discloses education records without consent to officials of another school district in which a student seeks or intends to enroll, or is already enrolled if the disclosure is for purposes of the student's enrollment or transfer. - (4) The right to file a complaint with the U.S. Department of Education concerning alleged failures by the school to comply with the requirements of FERPA.
+The name and address of the Office that administers FERPA are: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202-8520